Abjad/abjad/abjad/docs/source/examples/mozart/index.rst

        ]

-We can then use the :py:func:`~abjad.tools.iotools.p` function we saw earlier to "build" the treble and bass components of a measure like this:
+We can then use the :py:func:`~abjad.tools.systemtools.p` function we saw earlier to "build" the treble and bass components of a measure like this:

 ::